knokknok

 Before Production

-• Approve final product samples
+• Approve final product samples in writing

-• Review all artwork and packaging
+• Review and sign off on all packaging artwork

-• Establish QC criteria
+• Establish QC criteria and share with manufacturer

 During Production

-• Request production photos
+• Request production-line photos and videos

 After Production